How to use the power of the mind for transformation

 1. Discover the current organisational story

-What is the history?
 What does the team believe about the organisation?
 Does the organisation have any defining stories which have helped shape the culture of today?
 Use focus groups, staff surveys and inquiry to piece together the collective view of the organisation by employees, customer’s, stakeholders, and anyone important in the making of that story.
-Ask people to describe the organisation to you, what critical events, changes or decisions have made them draw those conclusions.
+Ask people to describe the organisation to you.
+What critical events, changes or decisions have made them draw those conclusions.
 Ask them to describe successful characteristics and not so successful characteristics or decisions.
 Once you have this information, you can determine how far away the perception of employees or customers is where you would like it to be.

 2. Raise self-awareness by shining a light on any part of the story which might be holding the team back